Data Processing Agreement

 - "Timesheets.com" means Timesheets.com or any other entity that directly or indirectly controls, is controlled by, or is under common control with Timesheets.com.

-- "Privacy Shield" means the EU-US Privacy Shield self-certification program operated by the U.S. Department of Commerce and approved by the European Commission pursuant to Decision C (2016)4176 of July 12, 2016.
+- "Privacy Shield" means the EU-US-UK Privacy Shield self-certification program operated by the U.S. Department of Commerce and approved by the European Commission pursuant to Decision C (2016)4176 of July 12, 2016.

 - "Security Incident" means "Personal Data Breach" as defined under the GDPR.